Originally posted 6/29/2011. Last updated 2/26/2019.

 Click to see the full set of lyrics.

 It grew on me and by Christmas I was geared up to plunge into the whole album.
 For you young’ns, music discovery in 1985 wasn’t as simple as pulling up a bands website or trolling YouTube for video clips.
-I couldn’t hear the music first in pre-Internet days.
+In pre-Internet days, I couldn’t listen to music before buying it.
 I was wary.
 Who was this group?
 Would I like their other songs?
 I’d never bought an album solely on the basis of one song.
 I had to take a leap of faith.

 Over Christmas break, I kept wandering into a Camelot music store to check out the album.
 Ah, yes.
 Once upon a time people actually bought music in stores – and in malls, no less!
 The cover art fascinated me.
 It looked like an album I wanted to hear.